Flagsmith/flagsmith/docs/docs/integrations/project-management/github.md

 3. Select your repositories where you want install the app.
 4. You will be redirected back to the Flagsmith app to finish the integration setup.
 5. Select your Flagsmith Organisation.
-6. Select the Flagmsith Project you want to associate with the repository where the app was installed to create the Integration.
+6. Select the Flagsmith Project you want to associate with the repository where the app was installed to create the Integration.

 ## Adding a Flagsmith Flag to a GitHub issue or pull request